datocms/vue-datocms/README.md

 ### Out-of-the-box features

-- Offer WebP version of images for browsers that support the format
+- Offers WebP version of images for browsers that support the format
-- Generate multiple smaller images so smartphones and tablets don’t download desktop-sized images
+- Generates multiple smaller images so smartphones and tablets don’t download desktop-sized images
-- Efficiently lazy load images to speed initial page load and save bandwidth
+- Efficiently lazy loads images to speed initial page load and save bandwidth
+- Holds the image position so your page doesn’t jump while images load
-- Use either blur-up or background color techniques to show a preview of the image while it loads
+- Uses either blur-up or background color techniques to show a preview of the image while it loads

-- Hold the image position so your page doesn’t jump while images load
+## Intersection Observer

+Intersection Observer is the API used to determine if the image is inside the viewport or not.
+[Browser support is really good](https://caniuse.com/intersectionobserver) - With Safari adding support in 12.1, all major browsers now support Intersection Observers natively.

+If the IntersectionObserver object is not available, the component treats the image as it's always visible in the viewport.
+Feel free to add a [polyfill](https://www.npmjs.com/package/intersection-observer) so that it will also 100% work on older versions of iOS and IE11.

 ### Setup